EP Review:: Ritchot Textiles :: i

 by Daniel Kussy

-Built out of ashes of Abbotsford post punk quartet Blessed comes Ritchot Textiles, the latest project from longtime collaborators (since 2005) Drew Riekman, Mitchell Trainor and Reuben Houweling.
-Their first release as a group, I is born out of love for droning synthesizers and loaded sequencers, all while crafting a minimalist yet rich pairing between industrial electronic and krautrock.
+Built out of the ashes of Abbotsford post-punk quartet Blessed comes Ritchot Textiles, the latest project from longtime collaborators Drew Riekman, Mitchell Trainor and Reuben Houweling.
+Their first release as a group, i is born out of love for droning synthesizers and loaded sequencers, all while crafting a minimalist yet rich pairing of industrial electronic and krautrock.
 It’s not at all surprising to know that it was created entirely using only analogue equipment.

 EP Review :: Long Fall :: Self-Titled